eaudeweb/heavy-lifter/README.md

 - uri - generates a URI
 - clear - generates an empty string

-For more information, check https://github.com/machbarmacher/gdpr-dump
+For more information about available formatters, check https://github.com/fzaninotto/Faker#formatters